 Worth a Second Look – A low cost, community-driven furniture, and housewares store, making use of second-hand goods including repair if necessary in their “Fix-It Facility”.

 97 Victoria St N, Kitchener, ON N2H 5C1

 Computer Recycling – Just as it sounds: volunteers refurbish computers that have been donated, and if they are unusable, the computer is stripped down and properly recycled.

 66 Queen Street South (entrance on Charles Street)

-Zero Waste Bulk – COMING SOON!
-Will carry a wide variety of reusable household and personal items, and bulk items that can be purchased with containers brought from home.
+Zero Waste Bulk – Carries a wide variety of reusable household and personal items, and bulk items that can be purchased with containers brought from home.

 View this post on Instagram

 New product alert!
 If you've been looking for a plastic-free tongue scraper, we've got ones made with copper. 👅 Add this to your oral hygiene routine for a clean and refreshing mouthfeel.
 P.S.
 We were disappointed to find out the wrapper is non-recyclable (the paper has a lining), but we will see if we can get our supplier to manufacture them without any packaging for the future!
 Edit ♻️: It turns out the lining is just glue and the packaging is recyclable!
 P.P.S We are getting another tempeh delivery soon, and they should be available this evening.
 Red pepper flavour this time!

 Nu Grocery Ottawa – A zero-waste grocery store carrying over 500 products that prioritize local, organic, and all-natural options!
 If you forget your container, they will lend a jar and/or offer a compostable bag.
 The range of items are not only food but also beauty/health, and household goods.
 Store finder.